Ryzhara/pygvas/README.md

 to modify for my goals (visually mark puzzles in the game world as "completed", forcibly complete puzzles, and give myself unlimited amounts of currency).

-I will share that work (TBD) but I didn't want to anyone to install Rust, install the Rust CLI tools, etc. I wanted a one-stop shop.
+I will share that work (TBD) but I didn't want to require installing the Rust CLI tools, etc. I wanted a one-stop shop.
 I also wanted code that cybersecurity-aware people could easily inspect.
 Python is a natural choice.

 Choosing Python lead me to Python-GVAS-JSON-Converter.

-My first attempt was to modify Python-GVAS-JSON-Converter to make the JSON output closer to that of the Rust.
-However, there were puzzling areas in the Python deserialization code that just begged to be understand.
+My first attempt was to modify Python-GVAS-JSON-Converter to make the JSON output closer to that of the Rust project.
+However, there were puzzling areas in the Python deserialization code that just begged to be understood.

 That made the next step looking at the Rust code, and boy was I intimidated.
 In an attempt to avoid learning Rust, I installed the Cursor IDE and asked Sonnet to translate Rust to Python.

 That wasn't an abject failure, but after several days I gave that up and started reading both the Python and Rust code side-by-side.
 And then refactored all the